Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 \end{aligned}
 $$

-This is the fourth-order Runge-Kutta (RK4) update applied by every GPU thread to its own parameter set.
+This RK4 update applied by every GPU thread to its own evolution with its parameter set.

 For a new model, these components perform the following pipeline: